albrow/zoom/README.md

 Here are the results from my laptop (2.3GHz intel i7, 8GB ram):

 ```
-BenchmarkRepeatSave	   			50000	     67835 ns/op
+BenchmarkRepeatSave	   				50000	     66644 ns/op
-BenchmarkSequentialSave	   		20000	     70997 ns/op
+BenchmarkSequentialSave	   			20000	     70499 ns/op
-BenchmarkRepeatFindById	 		5000000	       452 ns/op
+BenchmarkRepeatFindById	 			5000000	       460 ns/op
-BenchmarkSequentialFindById	 	5000000	       584 ns/op
+BenchmarkSequentialFindById	 		5000000	       587 ns/op
-BenchmarkRandomFindById	 		5000000	       629 ns/op
+BenchmarkRandomFindById	 			2000000	       620 ns/op
+BenchmarkRepeatFindByIdNoCache	   	50000	     68513 ns/op
+BenchmarkSequentialFindByIdNoCache	20000	     72180 ns/op
+BenchmarkRandomFindByIdNoCache	   	20000	     71904 ns/op
-BenchmarkRepeatDeleteById	   	50000	     55818 ns/op
+BenchmarkRepeatDeleteById	   		50000	     56375 ns/op
-BenchmarkSequentialDeleteById	20000	     62132 ns/op
+BenchmarkSequentialDeleteById	   	20000	     61850 ns/op
-BenchmarkRandomDeleteById	   	20000	     62767 ns/op
+BenchmarkRandomDeleteById	   		20000	     62037 ns/op
-BenchmarkFindAll10	   			50000	     59475 ns/op
+BenchmarkFindAll10	   				50000	     59085 ns/op
-BenchmarkFindAll100	   			10000	    183178 ns/op
+BenchmarkFindAll100	   				10000	    181426 ns/op
-BenchmarkFindAll1000	    	1000	   1437346 ns/op
+BenchmarkFindAll1000	    		1000	   1410810 ns/op
-BenchmarkFindAll10000	     	100	  	  16920303 ns/op
+BenchmarkFindAll10000	     		100	  	  16803423 ns/op

 ```

-Because Zoom features an LRU read-only cache, FindById calls for cached elements are incredibly fast.
-If you're only reading from cache, you can do about 1.5 million random reads per second.
+Because Zoom features an LRU read-only cache, FindById calls for cached elements are incredibly fast (you can do about 1.5 million random reads per second).
 The SequentialFindById and RandomFindById benchmarks each create 10,000 person objects and save them to the database.
 All 10,000 persons fit inside the cache, so those benchmarks don't demonstrate cache miss times.
-(TODO: add a benchmark to show cache miss times).
+The benchmarks with the NoCache suffix clear the cache on each iteration, so they reflect latency for finding a record not in the cache.
+Typically, you will have a mix of cache hits and misses and should experiment with cache size to get the best performance for your use case.

 The slowest benchmarks by far are FindAll.
-The benchmarks show what happens for FindAll calls with bigger and bigger datasets.
 It's apparent that the calls have a latency on the order of O(n) where n is the number of records for the particular type.
 (TODO: improve FindAll benchmarks with concurrency and/or transactions).

 You should run your own benchmarks that are closer to your use case to get a real sense of how Zoom will perform for you.
 The speeds above are already pretty fast, but improving them is one of the top priorities